Himadri001/himadri001.github.io/index.md

 layout: homepage
 ---
 <h2 class="h2-color" style="margin-bottom:4px;"> About Me</h2>
-<p class="par-color" style="text-align: justify">I am currently pursuing my Master’s in Computer Science at Georgia Southern University, where I serve as a Research Assistant.
-My research focuses on developing AI-driven solutions in the fields of medical imaging and speech pathology.
-Presently, I’m working on:

-Breast Cancer Segmentation using deep learning architectures and Voice Disorder Classification and Detection using deep transformer-based methods for clinical voice analysis
+<p class="par-color" style="text-align: justify">I am actively involved in healthcare AI research as a Research Assistant at Georgia Southern University while pursuing my Master’s in Computer Science.
+My current project centers on developing advanced voice disorder analysis tools utilizing deep transformer-based models to assist speech pathologists in clinical voice assessment and diagnosis.
+Additionally, I have cultivated a keen interest in Knowledge Graphs and Generative AI, and am contributing to a research project focused on creating a company privacy policy analysis tool that combines knowledge graph centralization with large language models to enhance policy understanding and compliance.
 <br><br>
 I bring five years of industry experience from Bangladesh, where I developed scalable, distributed transportation and logistics platforms serving millions of users in real time.
 I hold a Bachelor’s degree in Computer Science from BRAC University, where my background in competitive debating sharpened my logical thinking—an ability that now fuels both my engineering and research pursuits.